— I don’t understand what’s going on in Alabama.

 — Dude, c’mon.
 Alabama.

 — Damned if I know.
-Some Alabama counties are issuing marriage license to same-sex couple, some are refusing to issue licences to same-sex couples, some have stopped issuing marriage licenses to everybody.
+Some Alabama counties are issuing marriage license to same-sex couple, some are refusing to issue licences to same-sex couples, some have stopped issuing marriage licenses to anybody.

 — That doesn’t make any sense, does it?